aatika-hakim/hello-mcp/README.md

 python client.py
 ```

-You should see the list of tools and a call to the `greet` tool returning a greeting.
+You should see the list of tools and the result from calling the `weather` tool for Karachi.

 ## Project layout

-- `server.py`: FastMCP server with a `greet` tool, exported as ASGI `app`.
+- `server.py`: FastMCP server exposing a `weather` tool, exported as ASGI `app`.
-- `client.py`: Async httpx client demonstrating `tools/list` and `tools/call`.
+- `client.py`: Simple HTTP client demonstrating `tools/list` and `tools/call`.
-- `main.py`: Simple entry for packaging examples.
 - `pyproject.toml`: Project metadata and dependencies.

 ## Notes